 Hearing this, the People below rejoiced and the Lady rose up into the sky as a thundercloud, like in the days of old.
 She and Moon embraced, not as lovers but as allies, and the youth and all the spirits of the birds flew back down toward the land.

-They came down among the People, atop the highest shell mound, showing off their new and dazzling shape.
+They came down among the People, atop the highest mound, showing off their new and dazzling shape.
 When the People climbed up to come see them, they had gifts ready to give.
 To the warriors they gave paints that marked them with a willingness to sacrifice to protect the People.
 To the spiritcallers they gave masks of different creatures, to remember the day the Moon’s face was covered.
 To the leaders they gave plumed headdresses, to honor their dedication to the People.

 Soon after the tears of the Mother cleared of their sickness and poison, but continued to flow.
 Those who pass must always be remembered.
 The Lady’s Heart grew healthy and clear, overflowing its southern banks and cascading across the land.
 This was her blessings to the People, flowing southward to make life flourish again and sweeten the salt water.
-It was a gift for the Shell People, too, who sacrificed and were rewarded with this bounty.
+It was a gift for the Mound People, too, who sacrificed and were rewarded with this bounty.

 The youth and all the birds became known far and wide as a divine hero, Lord of the Birds, flying across the land in the service of peace and healing.
 They flock together even to this day.